Bioinformatics-UM6P/GeneLM/webtool/README.md

 After providing input, users can specify the desired output format (GFF or CSV).
 Once submitted, the system processes the annotation and generates structured output files.

 ### 1.1 Setting Up the Environment

+> To speed up the setup process, you can simply run the `setup-and-run.sh` script.
+This script will automatically create the Python environment, install the necessary dependencies, and start both the API and the web tool services for you.
+>
+> Please make sure that ports 8501 (for the web UI) and 8000 (for the API) are available on your machine.
+>
+> To proceed, make the script executable (`chmod +x setup-and-run.sh`) and run it (`./setup-and-run.sh`).
+If any errors occur during execution, you can still perform the setup manually by following the detailed steps described below.

+#### Manual Setup
 #### Step 1: Create a Python Environment
 ```sh
 git clone https://github.com/Bioinformatics-UM6P/GeneLM